 Episode 123 – 192, December 14, 1966 – March 21, 1967

 Well, it turns out that Laura is not just David’s mother, but a powerful and immortal phoenix who – like the mythical fire bird – burns up at a certain point in time, only to be reborn from her ashes.
 However, Laura’s intent for this life cycle is to burn up with David under the belief that they will both be reborn!
-It’s up to Victoria to stop that insane instance of maternal immolation.
+Thus, it’s up to Victoria to stop that insane instance of maternal immolation.

 Vampire Barnabas Collins: Unchained, bloodthirsty and extremely polite